paulasdev/The_Brunch_Basket/README.md

 7. Scroll down to Config Vars (also known as Environment Variables) and click 'Reveal Config Vars'.
 Here the database URL is stored to run my app on Heroku.

-I used an if statement in settings.py (see below) so that when our app is running in Heroku, we connect to Postgres but in our local environment, we connect to sequel light:
+Used an if statement in settings.py (see below) so that when our app is running in Heroku, we connect to Postgres but in our local environment, we connect to sequel light:

     development = os.environ.get('DEVELOPMENT', False)